 Ingredients and substitutions

-- Potatoes - I recommend russet potatoes or yukon gold potatoes for this recipe.
+- Potatoes - Russet potatoes or yukon gold potatoes work for this recipe.
 They're both easy to find at your local grocer and available year round.

 - Onion & garlic - Add flavor to the casserole.
 I don't recommend omitting either of these ingredients.